 Marc Lorenc is a historical archaeologist interested in the intersection of materiality, memory, and meritocracy.
 His dissertation research is based on the Dr. James Still Historic Office and Homestead in Medford, NJ.
 Using community-based participatory research and critical race theory, he is partnering with local and descendant community members in a multi-year project, using archaeology as a tool for understanding how meritocracy shapes and influences our engagement with material culture and each other.

-Nicholas Mizer is a multi-classed anthropologist / folklorist / performance studies scholar.
+Nicholas Mizer (@nickmizer) is a multi-classed anthropologist / folklorist / performance studies scholar.
 He received his PhD in anthropology from Texas A&M University and currently works as an instructional designer creating game-based online learning experiences.
-He is an editor at The Geek Anthropologist.
-Although much of his work focuses on tabletop role-playing games, he thinks that studying geek culture in general has a lot to offer to human understanding, from thinking about modernity and consumerism to the importance of imagination and wonder for what it means to be human.
+He is the author of Role-playing Games and the Experience of Imagined Worlds, forthcoming from Palgrave.
+He is an editor at The Geek Anthropologist (@geekanthro).